1314888/Equity/dd.md

 		- Post Bankruptcy
 	- Turnaround
 *Strong price action and weak fundamentals often occur in turnaround companies, or companies with new technology that is not fully understood*

-Have an edge
+### 1.2b Have an edge
 - Niche
 - Patent
 - Monopoly
 - Strong Repeat Customer (Addictive)
+- Not people dependent
+- Strong brand equity
+- Low Cost buyer

+*Edge must be able to persist for next 5 to 10 years*

-## Financial
+## 1.3 Financial
-Asset have not been priced in
+### 1.3a Asset have not been priced in
 - Cash
 - Legacy assets (rights, land)
 - Goodwill
 - Parent / Subsi arb
 - Tax loss / Operating Loss carry forward
 - Assets unfairly written off

-Short term dip in earnings / cashflow
+### 1.3b Short term dip in earnings / cashflow
 - Due to macro factors
 - Due to acquisition
 - Due to accidents / one off incidents

 ---
 # 2. Due Diligence
-## Macro
+## 2.1 Macro
 Note the larger context we are operating in
 - Market in bull or bear phase
 - Market optimistic, pessimistic
 - What is the volatility of assets now
 - How is other competing asset classes doing

-## Price and Volume Trend
+## 2.2 Price and Volume Trend
-What trend is the stock showing?
+### 2.2a What trend is the stock showing?
 - What is the price trend, growth in 1 week / 1 month
 	- Not good when the stock makes too much money in too little time
 - What is the volume trend
 - How is the volatility like - focus on stocks with linearity, does not swings all over the place
 - Key support resistance levels
 	- 200 MA, round numbers
 	- 52 week high, low
 	- Insider buying price
 - Key growth and drops in the past

-Reaction to events
+### 2.2b Reaction to events
 - How did it react to bad news (bad earnings last time)
 - How did it hold up during market correction, how much bad news for it to fall

-Relative strength
+### 2.2c Relative strength
 - Is it the first to rebound after market come off from relative low
 - Did it fall more than peers during fall, rise more than peers during bull?
 - Who is the leader, laggard here?

-For earnings surprise, or news
+### 2.2d For earnings surprise, or news
 - Difference in actual vs expected (earnings or news etc)
 - If it has already been trending up when the market is flat, that means it has probably been discounted
 - If it has been trending downwards, then earning is good, shorts have to cover, new investor wants to buy.
 - Event is undiscounted, price can go up

-## Competitive Advantage
+## 2.3 Competitive Advantage
 How did the industry as a whole perform, is it expecting to grow?
 How is business in different sub sectors (geography, demographic etc)
 What is its main source of revenue?
 - Do not want to be dependent on a single customer for income (if they are middle of supply chain)

 What is its main products and services?
 - Do not want diworisifcation when they diverse business to other stuff that is outside core experise

 What is its competitive advantage?
 - Do not want a company that is doing great but have a competitor is creeping up to it and no one notice

 Who is its main competitor?
 What is their growth plan
 - Is their growth plan flawed or sound

 Is there analyst coverage?
 - The more then the worse (more efficient)

 ## Shareholder Structure And Management
 Is there insider ownership?